Ananya2003Gupta/EBookGenerator/README.md

 # EBook Generator

-Convert PDFs to interactive eBooks rendered using MkDocs.
+Convert PDFs to interactive eBooks rendered using Material for MkDocs.

 ## Setup